openmiblab/ppln-ibeat-totseg/README.md

 ## Starting a new session

 Assuming the software environment is installed, you are now ready to start analysing the data.
-You can pause this anytime and come back to it later to start a new session.
+You can pause this anytime, close the PowerShell, and come back to it later to start a new session.

 To start a new session, open a terminal (On Windows use PowerShell) and go to the folder where you downloaded this repository (adapt with your path):